 "My dear Gregory, you anticipate all my wants.
 If I might ask you to wait here for an instant, I have a question which I should like to put to the maid."
-"I must say that I am rather disappointed in our London consultant," said Colonel Ross, bluntly, as my friend left the Purchase the entire Coradella Collegiate Bookshelf on CD at http://collegebookshelf.net room.
+"I must say that I am rather disappointed in our London consultant," said Colonel Ross, bluntly, as my friend left the room.
 "I do not see that we are any further than when he came."
 "At least you have his assurance that your horse will run," said I.